Constructing and calculating Adams operations on dualisable topological modular forms: Constructions

-Write $\M_\Ell^\sm$ for the moduli stack of smooth elliptic curves, and $\M_\Ell$ for its compactification, which has a moduli interpretation as the moduli stack of generalised elliptic curves; see \cite{dr}, \cite{conrad}, or \cite{amodulardesciption}.
-Note that our generalised elliptic curves will \textbf{always} have irreducible geometric fibres, so either elliptic curves or N\'{e}ron 1-gons.
+Write $\M_\Ell^\sm$ for the moduli stack of smooth elliptic curves, and $\M_\Ell$ for its compactification, which has a moduli interpretation as the moduli stack of generalised elliptic curves; see \cite{delignemumford}, \cite{dr}, \cite{conrad}, or \cite{amodulardesciption} for more on such objects.
+Our generalised elliptic curves will \textbf{always} have irreducible geometric fibres, so either elliptic curves or N\'{e}ron 1-gons.